lelandg/Raspberry-Pi-Security-Camera/README.md

 Three shell scripts are included to make operation of the Python script a snap.
 They have very different names to aid you in starting, stopping and showing the process (if any) for the currently running script.

 You do *not* need to prefix these with "sudo".
 The scripts do that for you! :) These scripts are:
-* `./.startscript.sh` -- Starts the security_camera.py Python script, waits 3 seconds, then starts a `tail -f /var/log/security_camera.log` (The script is run in the background and will print very little, if anything directly to the console.
+* `.startscript.sh` -- Starts the security_camera.py Python script, waits 3 seconds, then starts a `tail -f /var/log/security_camera.log` (The script is run in the background and will print very little, if anything directly to the console.
 Everything's in the log, now! :)
-* `./security_off` -- Kills the currently running script.
+* `security_off` -- Kills the currently running script.
 You can run this multiple times, it won't kill anything else.
 (Unless the python script has exactly the same name, but then it would be the same script.
 Ha!)
-* `./_showproc` -- Shows any currently running security camera Python scripts.
+* `_showproc` -- Shows any currently running security camera Python scripts.
 Note that if you see only one line, you should also see a "grep" in the command portion of the output, which means that is the _showproc script, itself, *not* the Python script.
 So if you only see one line in the output, that means you have all instances of the security camera script stopped.

 **WARNING** Do *not* run more than one instance of the script!
 The shell scripts *attempt* to prevent you from doing this by calling `security_off` before it actually "turns it back on".